AI vendor selection,Do not turn procurement into a blind-box draw.

 Start the selection process without the usual chaos.

+The original action steps stay intact, but they now sit inside a clearer execution module.
 Define requirements first, build the shortlist second, validate third, and do not let the vendor steer the process from day one.
-This page should feed the wider procurement cluster instead of pretending a single framework closes the deal alone.

 Week 1-2 actions